lbowles/Personal-Website-V2/portfolio/src/posts/running-42Km.md

 ---
-title: "Pacing, Purpose, and Perseverance: My Marathon Learnings"
+title: "My First Marathon"
-date: "22-10-2023"
+date: "2023-10-22"
 ---

-## Discovering New Terrains
+## New terrains

 There’s something deeply personal about the way we confront our own limits.
 For the longest time, I’ve been drawn to boxing, having dedicated seven years to it.
 To me, boxing is more than a sport.
 It's a testament to technique, dedication, agility, and strength.
 However, every now and then, our hearts lead us to unfamiliar territory, and for me, that unfamiliar territory was the Cape Town Marathon.

 ![Map](/img/posts/My-Marathon-Learnings/map.jpg)

-## The Marathon Metamorphosis
+## Taking on the challenge

 The journey with running started rather unconventionally.
 After COVID's onset, my mental equilibrium was shaken (I'm sure you haven't heard that before).
 The challenges of that period intensified when a rift tore through my previous boxing gym.
 The sanctuary I had in boxing, the solace, was temporarily stripped away.
 I found myself in a void, searching for a placeholder.
 Without many options at the time, this led me to running, although I focused on higher intensity and shorter distances.
 Running was never meant to replace boxing, in my mind, it was simply a temporary escape, a way to process the changes while awaiting my return to the gym.
 Shout out to PFA for taking me in!